What Happens on Embarkation Day (What to Expect at the Cruise Port)

 Boarding is often one of the most exciting moments of the trip.

-At that point, the cruise has officially begun, even though some parts of the ship may still be preparing for the full sailing experience.
+At that point, the cruise has officially begun, even though some parts of the ship may still be preparing for the full experience.

 What You Can Do After Boarding